nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The use of this fascade pattern, however, comes with downsides that will be further discussed in the implementation section.

 </details>

+### Common classes

+There are a few common classes/packages that can be used multiple components.
+These are `Food`, `StringFormatter`, and `MainLogger`, located in the `seedu.dietbook.food`, `seedu.dietbook.utils`, and `seedu.dietbook.logger` packages respectively.

+#### Food

+`Food` is a data class containing all the relevant nutritional information on a food: calories, carbohydrates, proteins, fats.
+Being common to multiple components/classes, it is a means of data transfer between classes while reducing direct coupling.

+#### StringFormatter

+`StringFormatter` allows the formatting of strings in a manner similar to Python's fstrings:
+Strings can be formatted using the pattern `${map_key}` and a corresponding key to value map.

+#### Logger

+`MainLogger` provides logging support to all classes.

 ## Implementation
 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}